fluorine/GraphicMathNotation/SPECIFICATION.md

 * Addition
 * Subtraction

-The T operator can be written in four different ways:
+The T operator can be written in four different (but equivalent) ways.
+The visual differences are aesthetic:

 ![T operator](Graphics/T_operator.png)

-Any of the four previous T figures represent, at the same time, any of these expressions:
+Any of the four previous T figures represent, at the same time, any of these equations in the traditional math notation:
 * a = b + c
 * a - b = c
 * a - c = b

-The symmetric branches of the T operator are always commutative.
+The symmetric branches of the T operator are commutative.
 In the previous figures, `b` and `c` are commutative.

 #### An example